Health NetConsumerAffairs Unaccredited Brand

 Health Net expert review by Joseph Burns

 Health Net offers coverage to people in Arizona, California and Colorado.
 It is a California Market Plan associate, which means that low-income patients in California can get discounted insurance via Health Net under ACA rules.

 Choice between HMO and PPO plans: Consumers have the ability to decide whether they want an HMO plan, which offers a limited amount of in-network doctors, or a PPO plan that gives them access to more doctors.

 An ACA Health Insurance Marketplace company: Under the Affordable Care Act, or ACA, every state must offer low-cost health insurance through either its own Health Insurance Marketplace or the federal Health Insurance Marketplace.
 Health Net is affiliated with the ACA Health Insurance Marketplace, which means consumers can expect lower costs and the ability to use tax credits to cover part or all of their premiums.

 Large variety of plans: There are lots of plans available, including Medicare coverage and coverage for students.

 Customer service: Although Health Net offers round-the-clock customer service, the sheer number of people calling in may lead to long wait times.

 Deductibles: Health Net’s low premium rates often mean high deductibles.

 An independent journalist, Joseph Burns is the health insurance topic leader for the Association of Health Care Journalists and contributes to AHCJ’s Covering Health blog.
 He has also written about health policy and the business of health care for a wide variety of publications, including Healthcare Finance News, Hospitals & Health Networks, Managed Care magazine, Ophthalmology Management, TaxACT.com, and The Dark Report.

-Health Net Company Profile
+Health Net Company Information